NamesMT/roo-rocket/README.md

 ***Roo Rocket**, the all-in-one equipment that you and Roo wants!"*

-It's a one-for-all config setup for that aims to provide the complete setup for anyone to start using **`Roo Code`**,
+It's a set of tools that helps you create or install any complete config pack setup for **`Roo Code`**, including features like:
-and an amazing base / toolbox those who want to train (and share) their own Roo!

-For users:
-  + Super easy to install, but super configurable, meaning all of these killer features are your choice:
   + Optimized Footgun (system prompt overrides)
   + Memory Banks
-    + Smart Modes
+  + Smart / Custom Modes
-    + *And more endlessly more!*
+  + *And endlessly more!*

-For trainers:
+`RR` for users:
+  + `Roo Rocket` for user is an engine, offering a super easy install of any `Roo` (`config pack`), whether its a public one shared by your friend, or your own private Roo.

+`RR` for creators (trainers):
-  + An elegant DX, fork, train your own version of Roo, create a GitHub release, and everyone can use it via `Roo Rocket` CLI!
+  + Fork, train your own version of Roo, create a GitHub release, and everyone can use it via `Roo Rocket` CLI!
+  + Provides an elegant DX process for training, like auto loading a `snapshot` that you could test your prompts on, `context` support that help you reduces duplication work in multiple files.

 ## Rationale